Philadelphia Chapter 11 Bankruptcy Reorganization Attorney

 The reason Chapter 11 bankruptcy is sometimes described as “reorganization” bankruptcy is that, not unlike a Chapter 13 bankruptcy case, it prominently features a long-term reorganization plan.
 The purpose of this plan, which must be approved by the bankruptcy court that is handling your case, is to create feasible, manageable provisions for repayments toward your creditors, who will be organized and prioritized within the plan based on their status as secured or unsecured creditors.
 The plan, which may take several years to complete, overrides prior agreements between filer and creditor(s), thus providing a fresh start for troubled businesses that have been struggling to keep up with their financial obligations to lenders.

 Depending on their goals, debts, and assets, Chapter 13 or potentially Chapter 7 bankruptcy may be a more appropriate financial strategy than filing under Chapter 11 for certain sole proprietors.
-If you own your own business in Philadelphia, rely on the experienced attorneys of Sadek & Cooper Law Offices to help you make an informed decision about how to proceed strategically with your bankruptcy matter.
+If you own your own business in Philadelphia, rely on the experienced attorneys of Sadek Bankruptcy Law Offices Law Offices to help you make an informed decision about how to proceed strategically with your bankruptcy matter.

 Philadelphia Chapter 11 Reorganization Lawyers for Small Businesses, Partnerships, and Corporations